malemay/katcher/README.md

 `katcher` will automatically add them to the list of queried *k*-mers.

 `katcher` will append a `KM` tag to every read it extracts indicating which of the query *k*-mers were found.
-If there is more than one query *k*-mer found in the read, the value of the KM tag will be a list of comma-separated *k*-mers.
+If there is more than one query *k*-mer in the read, the value of the `KM` tag will be a list of comma-separated *k*-mers.

 Because of the way multithreading is implemented at the moment, the `--bufsize` parameter must be a multiple of the number of threads specified by `--threads`.
-`katcher` will complain accordingly if you do not.
+`katcher` will complain accordingly if this requirement is not met.

 ## Other software